aws-samples/aws-iot-gg-prplos-workshop/labs/lab_01_prplOS_LCM.md

     https://github.com/TravorLZH/autotools-helloworld.git
 # NOTE: Starting bitbake server...
 ```
-8.2 Use `devtool` to build the recipe
+8.2 Use `devtool` to build the recipe.
+Take a break; this step takes ~10 minutes the first time it is run.

 ```bash
 devtool build testhellow